CodeOOf/sysml-cloud-framework/README.md

 * Compatible with GitHub, GitLab, Azure DevOps, and any Git provider

 🔷 Model-to-Implementation Synchronization
-* Automated generation of implementation stubs, documentation, or infrastructure definitions
+* Automated generation of documentation from SysML models
-* Optional round-trip update patterns via model annotations and metadata
+* Terraform modules and Ansible roles derived from and traceable to SysML definitions
+* Template-based consistency across clusters and datacenters
 * Traceability of architectural decisions and design elements

 🔷 CI/CD Integration
 * Pipelines for validating SysML models
 * Build + deploy workflows derived from system elements
 * Hooks for generating artifacts such as:
-* Deployment templates (Terraform, Ansible, Helm)
+  - Deployment templates (Terraform, Ansible, Helm)
-* Interface definitions (OpenAPI, AsyncAPI)
+  - Infrastructure as Code (IaC) configurations
-* System documentation
+  - System documentation (PDFs with V-Model phases)

 🔷 Open-Source and Extensible
 * Fully modular design
-* Extensible plugin concept for new cloud providers or modeling tools
+* Shared library for reusable SysML, Terraform, and Ansible components
 * Community-friendly contribution model

 ### Vision

-The SysML Cloud Platform aims to close the gap between systems engineering and cloud software delivery, making SysML a central source of truth for:
+The SysML Cloud Platform aims to close the gap between systems engineering and cloud software delivery, making OMG SysML v2 a central source of truth for:
-* Architecture
+* Architecture (Kubernetes clusters, datacenters, networks)
-* Operations
+* Operations (monitoring, logging, security policies)
-* Implementation
+* Implementation (Terraform, Ansible automation)
-* Governance
+* Governance (requirements traceability, V-Model alignment)

-By aligning engineers, developers, and operators through shared models and automated pipelines, the platform supports building reliable and scalable cloud systems from a rigorous architectural foundation.
+By aligning engineers, developers, and operators through shared SysML models and automated pipelines, the platform supports building reliable and scalable cloud systems from a rigorous, formal architectural foundation.

 ---